 Cairo - Aswan.
 This morning we visit the new Grand Egyptian Museum for an informative guided tour.
 A mind-boggling array of relics and antiquities are housed in this incredible 490,000 sq.m complex, including treasures of King Tutankhamun.
 After our tour of the Grand Egyptian Museum we head over to the National Museum of Egyptian Civilization to see the remarkably well preserved mummies of ancient Egyptian kings and queens which are now on display in the Royal Mummies' Hall.
 Returning to our hotel there's time to relax by the pool and have some dinner before we board the overnight train to Aswan this evening.

-Please Note: the Grand Egyptian Museum is set to open late 2021, an official date has yet to be released.
+Please Note: the Grand Egyptian Museum is scheduled to open in summer 2022, though an official opening date has yet to be released.
 If travelling prior to the opening of the new facility we'll visit the Egyptian Museum instead.

 Overnight: Sleeper train | Breakfast